An axiomatization of six-functor formalisms: Introduction

 see also e.g. \cite[Definition A.5.2]{mann_thesis}.
 We denote the image of such a span under $ D$ by

 and we denote the right adjoint of $f^*$ by $f_*$ and the right adjoint of $g_!$ by $g^!$.
 Composition in $\textup{Corr}(\C)$ is given by pullbacks.
-Base change then follows from functoriality.
-The symmetric monoidal structure on $\C$ makes $\corr(\C)$ into a symmetric monoidal $\infty$-category, and the projection formula comes from being a lax symmetric monoidal functor.
+Base change then follows from functoriality, and the projection formula comes from $D$ being a lax symmetric monoidal functor.
 This idea is attributed to Lurie and worked out in \cite{gaitsgory}, in order to develop a theory of ind-coherent sheaves on schemes and stacks.
 An $(\infty,2)$-categorical approach is developed by Gaitsgory and Rozenblyum in \cite{gaitsgory_rozenblyum}.
-An alternative approach, avoiding $(\infty,2)$-categories, is taken by Liu and Zheng in \cite{liu_zheng_gluing} and \cite{liu_zheng_six_ops}, where they construct a six-functor formalism encoding étale cohomology of Artin stacks.
+An alternative approach, avoiding $(\infty,1)$-categories, is taken by Liu and Zheng in \cite{liu_zheng_six_ops}, where they construct a six-functor formalism encoding étale cohomology of Artin stacks.
 In \cite{Hormann}, H\"ormann uses the theory of (op)fibrations of 2-multicategories to define abstract six-functor-formalisms.
 In his thesis \cite{mann_thesis}, Mann defines the category of abstract six-functor formalisms as lax symmetric monoidal functors out of the $(\infty,1)$-category of correspondences in a \textit{geometric setup}, which is a category that has the minimal structure that is needed structure to admit a notion of six-functor formalism.
 Grothendieck and Wirthm\"uller contexts are not part of his definition, but \cite[Proposition A.5.10]{mann_thesis} shows how six-functor formalisms that have them, can be constructed from just a lax symmetric monoidal functor